 Information for:Sign up to our Engage eNewsletter

 These standards are detailed in the UK Standard for Professional Engineering Competence (UK-SPEC) and the Information and Communications Technology Technician (ICTTech) Standard.
 Society can have confidence that registered engineers and technicians will uphold these standards and exercise their responsibilities in an ethical manner.
+A public consultation on our Standards is currently in progress, for which the deadline is 2 August 2019.

 It also publishes the criteria, known as learning outcomes.
 Those that must be met by degree programmes for the award of Engineering Council accredited status can be found in the Accreditation of Higher Education Programmes (AHEP) handbook.
 The learning outcomes that must met by qualifications and Apprenticeships for the award of Engineering Council approved status can be found in the Approval of Qualifications and Apprenticeships (AQAH) handbook.